N-A-D/Rift/README.md

 # Rift
-A small C++11 entity component system
+An entity component system specifically designed for the implementation of steering behaviours